jasonbayton/11ty/_src/android/advisories/android-15-pixel-issues.md

 ## Disappearance of distributed applications

+This appears to have resolved, but no precise timeline of when.

-After enrolment - once more in both company-owned work profile and personally-owned work profile deployment scenarios - applications appear to be vanishing:
+~~After enrolment - once more in both company-owned work profile and personally-owned work profile deployment scenarios - applications appear to be vanishing:~~

 https://www.youtube.com/watch?v=TDFH6JC6WOQ

 https://www.youtube.com/watch?v=0pOyhODdSi4

-In my testing, the application _may_ return at a later point, but it risks disappearance once more when the policy updates.
+~~In my testing, the application _may_ return at a later point, but it risks disappearance once more when the policy updates.~~

-The replication steps, if the video isn't your cup of tea, are:
+~~The replication steps, if the video isn't your cup of tea, are:~~

-1. Enrol a device into a company-owned/personally-owned, work profile deployment scenario
-2. Apply a policy.
-Initiall I was replicating this with Play Store model under personal usage policies, but I can replicate it without this on personally-owned work profile also.
+~~1.
+Enrol a device into a company-owned/personally-owned, work profile deployment scenario~~ ~~2.
+Apply a policy.
+Initiall I was replicating this with Play Store model under personal usage policies, but I can replicate it without this on personally-owned work profile also.~~
-3. Installed applications in the work profile vanish.
+~~3.
+Installed applications in the work profile vanish.~~

-Here's the policy deployed, this is via AMAPI:
+~~Here's the policy deployed, this is via AMAPI:~~

 ```json
 {